Turtle Scutes and Shedding

 Shell disease doesn't occur as frequently as injury, however.
 Fractured shells are common and happen when turtles are hit by cars or attacked by wildlife.
 Some veterinarians are able to repair broken shells with bonding material, but one of the fantastic things about a turtle shell is that since it's made of living materials, it can slowly repair itself and regrow.

-For more information about turtles and other reptiles, slowly peruse our list of resources on the following page.
+For more information about turtles and other reptiles, slowly peruse our list of related resources that follow.